wavemotion-dave/A7800DS/README.md

 If you want to run on a flash cart place it as you would any homebrew pretty much anywhere on your flashcart SD card.

+If you want to use a real Atari 7800 BIOS, find yourself the 4K version and place this file named exactly 7800.rom in the /roms/bios directory (alternate locations are /data/bios or you can place it in the same directory as the emulator).

 When the emulator starts, click on the cartridge slot to choose a file.
 Use Up/Down to select a file, then use A to load it.